edwinhrj/kafka-spark-streaming/README.md

 ## 2. Streaming Characteristics

 ### ✅ Real-Time Capabilities
-- Kafka → Spark → Cassandra integration is **truly streaming**.
+- Kafka → Spark → Cassandra integration is considred streaming.
-- Spark’s `readStream` and `writeStream` APIs enable continuous ingestion and processing.
+- Spark enable continuous ingestion and processing.
 - As soon as Kafka receives a message, Spark processes it and writes to Cassandra with **low latency**.

 ### ⚠️ Current Limitation